jakobnissen/ErrorTypes.jl/docs/src/usage.md

 ### When to use an error type vs throw an error
 The error handling mechanism provided by ErrorTypes is a distinct method from throwing and catching errors.
 None is superior to the other in all circumstances.

 The handling provided by ErrorTypes is faster, safer, and more explicit.
 For *most* functions, you can use ErrorTypes.
 However, you can't *only* rely on it.
 Imagine a function `A` returning `Option{T1}`. `A` is called from function `B`, which can itself fail and returns an `Option{T2}`.
 However, now there are two distinct error states: Failure in `A` and failure in `B`.
-So what should `B` return? `Result{O, Enum{E1, E2}}`, for some `Enum` type?
+So what should `B` return? `Result{T2, Enum{E1, E2}}`, for some `Enum` type?
 But then, what about functions calling `B`?
 Where does it end?

 In general, it's un-idiomatic to "accumulate" error states like this.
-You should handle an error state when it appears, and usually not return it too far back the call chain.
+You should handle an error state when it appears, and usually not return it far back the call chain.

 More importantly, you should distinguish between _recoverable_ and _unrecoverable_ error states.
 The unrecoverable are unexpected, and reveals that the program went wrong somehow.
 If the program went somewhere it shouldn't be, it's best to abort the program and show the stack trace, so you can debug it - here, an ordinary exception is better.
 If the errors are known to be possible beforehand, using ErrorTypes is better.
 For example, a program may use exceptions when encountering errors when parsing "internal" machine-generated files, which are _supposed_ to be of a certain format, and use error types when parsing user input, which must always be expected to be possibly fallible.